 STEP 5: Take off the forms

-Tap the forms with your hammer to help release the forms from the concrete, unscrew the sides and lift the forms.
-You can rub the hammer on the edges so they are not as sharp and ragged.
+Tap the forms with your hammer to help release the forms from the concrete.
+Then, unscrew the sides and lift the forms.
+You can rub the hammer along the cement edges so they are not as sharp and ragged.

 STEP 6: fill in with gravel, decorative rock, or wood chips